Nyholm/Regression/source/index.md

 > variable (or 'criterion variable') changes when any one of the independent
 > variables is varied, while the other independent variables are held fixed.

-In plain English, a regression takes a series of data points and tries to draw a line through them that's as close to all of them as possible.
+In plain English, a regression takes a series of data points, as you would see in a scatter-plot, for example, and tries to draw a line through them that's as close to all of them as possible.
 You can use that line to then make predictions about values not in your data-set.
 That line may describe the data very well or it may describe it poorly, so there are also facilities included to tell you just how well the line explains the data and what kind of spread you can expect around that trend line.

 ## Installation